Emergency Funds vs Investment Capital: Finding the Balance

 Case B: The Small Business Owner.
 A boutique agency owner faced a 4-month client payment delay.
 Because they had maintained a "Business Emergency Fund" separate from their personal investments, they avoided taking a high-interest 18% SBA loan.
 The $45,000 reserve saved them approximately $6,000 in interest payments and kept their personal Schwab brokerage account untouched.

-Asset Allocation Comparison
+Asset Comparison

 Feature Emergency Fund Investment Capital